How do I start a divorce?

 Who pays the legal fees in a divorce?

 The person applying for the divorce (the applicant) is responsible for paying the Court Issue Fee.
-If there is a joint application being made the same rule applies meaning ‘applicant 1’ is liable to pay the Court Issue Fee, this is the person who initially prepared the divorce application.
+If there is a joint application being made the same rule applies meaning ‘applicant 1’ is liable to pay the Court Issue Fee.

 If you earn below a certain amount or are in receipt of certain benefits, you may be exempt from paying the Court Issue Fee or you could be entitled to a reduction.